Day With(out) Art: Manchester

 We have partnered with a number of arts venues, organisations and artists across Greater Manchester to find ways to creatively mark Day With(out) Art on World AIDS Day 2017, and to share them using the hashtag #DayWithoutArtMcr

-We welcome enquiries from any venues and individuals to help you to devise your own appropriate, inventive, engaging and impactful responses.
 We want this to be an engaging and informative project that we can build on together in coming years, including the commission of new pieces of creative work in future.

 Please contact email@example.com with any ideas or questions you might have and please follow the hashtag #DayWithoutArtMcr